DrewBradley/ticTacToe-2010fe-solo-project/DTR.md

   - How do you feel about the progress of the proect so far?

 ### Strengths & Weaknesses (consider discussing your Pairin qualities here):
-Strengths:
+#### Strengths:
-  -
+  - HTML and CSS
+  - logical approach to JavaScript and test

-Weaknesses:
+#### Weaknesses:
-  -
+  - Attention to details outlined in the spec sheet

-How we can use our strengths to overcome obstacles:
+#### How can we use our strengths to overcome obstacles:
-  -
+  - Return to and review the spec sheet EVERY DAY!
+Before and after work.
+Update Kanban accordingly!

 ### Schedule Expectations:
  Thursday: Project work hours + 6:30PM - 8PM